BenjaminTuckerInstitute/Liberty/2/11/liberty.md

 Our tyrants are not to-day priests of God, *acting in that capacity*, but voters wielding the swords and bludgeons of majorityism.
 And this majority is determined that its ideas of morality shall be accepted by the minority.

 Many men and women have rejected the childish tales of theology, while but few have outgrown her methods of reform.
-The so-called Liberal who favors coercive laws in the alleged interest of morality is just as censurable as, and much more dangerous than, tbe supernaturalist who favors similar laws in the interest of God.
+The so-called Liberal who favors coercive laws in the alleged interest of morality is just as censurable as, and much more dangerous than, the supernaturalist who favors similar laws in the interest of God.
 The duty of the radical to-day is to demand the recognition of the Individual, of the Individual as the supreme and only sovereign of himself, and, *consequently*, of none other.

 E. C. Walker.